Policy last updated

 F–10 curriculum planning guidelines

-To prepare for planning for the Victorian Curriculum F–10 Version , schools can access curriculum area-specific resources including introductory videos, comparisons of curriculums (Victorian Curriculum F–10 Version 1.0 to Version 2.0), scope and sequences and glossaries.
+To support planning for mandatory and optional implementation of Version 2.0 curriculum areas from 2024, schools can access the Victorian Curriculum and Assessment Authority’s (VCAA’s) Victorian Curriculum F–10 Version website.
+Curriculum area-specific resources available include introductory videos, comparisons of curriculums (Victorian Curriculum F–10 Version 1.0 to Version 2.0), scope and sequences and glossaries.

 Victorian Government priorities and departmental policies

-- English lesson plans aligned to the Big 6, the English Curriculum 2.0 and the Victorian Teaching and Learning Model 2.0.
+- English lesson aligned to the Big 6, the English Curriculum 2.0 and the Victorian Teaching and Learning Model 2.0.
 This includes the Phonics Plus program in F-2 which uses a systematic synthetic phonics approach to teach reading

 - webinars and other professional learning opportunities to support implementation of this approach to teaching reading

-Learning in English and mathematics for Levels 5 to 8 include links to:
+Learning in English and Mathematics for Levels 5 to 8 include links to:

-- Victorian Curriculum-aligned learning and teaching resources
+- Victorian Curriculum-aligned teaching and learning resources

-- differentiated and cross-curriculum-enriched content
+- differentiated and cross-curriculum enriched content

-- advice for planning, delivery, and assessment.
+- advice for planning, delivery and assessment.

 Physical and Sport Education resources include links to useful websites.